 Unless you place your nose directly over the tank filter, you'll find that most aquariums are relatively odor-free.
 Occasionally though, aquarium owners report unusually smelly aquarium water.
-If you can locate a fish tank using only your nose, there is something wrong.
-Quick attention is indicated.
+If you can locate a fish tank using only your nose, there is something wrong and quick attention is indicated.

 Causes of Odors